Probing ALP-portal fermionic dark matter at the $e^+e^-$ colliders: Introduction

 Over several decades, extensive searches and observations have been carried out across diverse mass and coupling (phenomenologically, most important one is ALP-photon coupling) ranges of axion and ALPs, leading to stringent constraints on the parameter space.
 For example, very light long-lived ALPs $(m_a\lesssim\mathcal{O}(10)~{\rm eV})$ are mostly constrained by the light-shining-through-a-wall (LSW) experiments \cite{Redondo:2010dp} and other Helioscope experiments like SUMICO \cite{Inoue:2008zp, Graham:2015ouw} and CAST \cite{CAST:2017uph}.
 Furthermore, in the intermediate ALP mass range (keV-MeV), a plethora of cosmological constraints e.g. alterations in primordial big bang nucleosynthesis (BBN) and number of relativistic degrees of freedom (d.o.f) \cite{Masso:1995tw,Cadamuro:2011fd,Poulin:2015opa,Hufnagel:2018bjp, Depta:2020wmr,Balazs:2022tjl}, distortions of Cosmic Microwave background (CMB) \cite{Hu:1993gc,Lucca:2019rxf} and fluctuations in extragalactic background light (EBL) \cite{Overduin:2004sz} put constraints, particularly for small ALP-photon couplings.
 Above the MeV scale, ALPs with significant ALP-photon couplings have attracted experimental interest.
 In this regime, ALPs are sensitive to be probed in various flavor and collider experiments like BaBar \cite{BaBar:2010eww}, LEP \cite{Jaeckel:2015jla} and LHC \cite{Mimasu:2014nea} as well as in current and future beam-dump experiments \cite{Riordan:1987aw,Bjorken:1988as,Dobrich:2015jyk}.

-In this work, we are primarily interested on the phenomenology of ALPs of above GeV scale and its search at the high energy colliders.
+In this work, we are primarily interested in the phenomenology of ALPs with mass above GeV scale and its search at the high energy collider frontiers.
 Notably, GeV scale ALP cannot serve as a viable DM candidate as its decay into two photons leads to instability over cosmological timescale.
 Instead, we explore its role as mediator between DM and SM sector, where a Dirac fermion ($\Psi$) serves as the DM candidate.
 Considering a scenario where the GeV scale ALPs only interact with electroweak gauge bosons, DM can achieve the correct relic abundance through annihilation into two photons during freeze-out.
 However, stringent constraints from indirect detection experiments can significantly restrict the parameter space.
 These constraints can be evaded if DM annihilation is resonantly enhanced during freeze-out, allowing the correct relic abundance to be achieved for $f_a\sim \mathcal{O}(200)$ GeV.
-Interestingly, such GeV-scale ALPs with $f_a\sim \mathcal{O}(200)$ GeV can also be probed at high-energy colliders.
-Once produced, ALPs can decay into photons, charged leptons, light hadrons, or jets, leading to multi-photon, multi-lepton, and multi-jet signals that motivate collider searches.
-An intriguing possibility in our setup is ALP can dominantly decay into two DM particles (considering $m_a\gtrsim 2 m_{\Psi}$), which would show up as missing energy at colliders.
-This establishes a direct connection between DM phenomenology and collider searches, further highlighting the role of ALPs as mediators.
+Interestingly, such GeV-scale ALPs with $f_a\sim \mathcal{O}(200)$ GeV can also be probed at the future lepton colliders.
+Once produced, ALPs can decay into photons, charged leptons, light hadrons, or jets, leading to multi-photon \cite{Bauer:2018uxu,Zhang:2021sio,Lu:2022zbe}, multi-lepton \cite{Yue:2021iiu,Calibbi:2022izs,Yue:2023mjm}, and multi-jet \cite{Yue:2022ash} signals that motivate collider searches.
+Considering the ALP as a long-lived particle, the study of the mono-photon signal has been carried out in \cite{Bao:2025tqs}.
+An intriguing possibility in our setup is that ALP can dominantly decay into two DM particles (considering $m_a\gtrsim 2 m_{\Psi}$), which would show up as missing energy ($E_{\rm miss}$) or missing transverse momentum $\slashed{E}_T$ at colliders.
+The signal cross-section being proportional to the DM-ALP coupling, which also contributes to the DM relic density, observation of such a DM signal can indicate towards the cosmological imprint of the DM.